photo-1579047917338-a6a69144fe

 Welcome to Runnymede Christian Fellowship, an Egham Church

 Runnymede Christian Fellowship is a church based in Egham but serving a much larger geographical area.
-Our members come from EghamVirginia Water, Staines, Windsor, Englefield Green, Egham Hythe, Pooley Green, Maidenhead, Heathrow, Slough, Ashford, Thorpe, and beyond.
+Those who call us home come from EghamVirginia Water, Staines, Englefield Green, Egham Hythe, Pooley Green, Maidenhead, Heathrow, Slough, Ashford, Thorpe, Windsor, Woking and beyond.

 Our church is a community of believers who regularly meet to share life and show God's love.
 We do this by encouraging and serving each other and the community.
-We believe in the power of prayer, and we are always happy to pray for you.
+We believe in the power of prayer and are always happy to pray for you.

 Church - What to expect